ContinuumIO/ArrayManagement/README.md

 - Ingest of different types of txt files (csv, json)
 - Read a variety of file based storage mechanisms (hdf5, pandas hdf5 store, blz)
-- Custom loaders that can be dropped in via python (for example: load all csvs in the directory, parse the filename to determine the date, add that as a column)
 - parameterized SQL queries, along with a caching mechanism build on top.

 ### Data Access